HISTORICAL CONSTITUTIONS

 Remarks

-The Constitution of Hindusthan Free State Act 1944 (“Hindustan Constitution”) was produced by a committee (“Committee”) appointed by the Bhopatkar Satkar Nidhi – a trust closely connected to the Hindu Mahasabha.
+The Constitution of Hindusthan Free State Act 1944 (“Hindustan Constitution”) was produced by a committee (“Committee”) appointed by the Bhopatkar Satkar Nidhi – a trust connected to the Hindu Mahasabha.
 The Committee was tasked with framing a Constitution for India that ‘that would on one hand, unify the divergent elements and interests of the country’.
-In the mid-1940s, many felt that an Indian Constituent Assembly was on the horizon.
-The key political question at the time was: What constitutional arrangement could secure the future of India’s minorities, particularly the Muslim community?
+In the mid-1940s, many felt that an Indian Constituent Assembly was on the horizon and advanced their constitutional visions for India.

 The Committee comprised D.V.
 Gokhale, L.B.
 Bhopatkar, K.V.
 Kelkar and M.R.
 Dhamdhere.
 L.B.
 Bhopatakar was a well-known Mahasabha member who would go on to represent Sarvarkar in the Gandhi Assassination case.
 The others on the Committee were most likely Mahasabha members or at least closely linked with Hindu nationalist movements and organisations.
 The Committee sat for the first time on 31 May 1944.
 In total, it sat 35 times and submitted its work on 15 July 1944.